-If managed properly, an affiliate marketing program can account for 5 to 15 percent of your brand’s online revenue and boost sales, awareness, average order value, site visits, and conversions.
-Most importantly, you also essentially pay the marketing cost after the sale is made, which makes the channel cost-effective.
+If managed properly, an affiliate marketing program can account for a significant portion of your brand’s online revenue.
+It can also boost sales, brand awareness, average order value, site visits and conversions.
+Most importantly, because of how the model is structured, you’re paying for the marketing after a result has been delivered, be that a sale, a new customer or a high-value lead.

-However, if the channel is poorly run or lacks oversight, you might encounter off-brand messaging, fraud, and cannibalization of existing marketing channels, which could result in the program being shut down once these issues are uncovered.
+However, if an affiliate program is poorly run or lacks oversight, you might encounter off-brand messaging, fraud, and cannibalization of existing marketing channels.
 But if you develop an effective affiliate marketing strategy from the start and have the right talent working on the program, this will mitigate many of the risks.

 Determining Whether Your Business Is Ready